SpenceKonde/ATTinyCore/README.md

 Half of the tinyNeoPixel speeds have had the assembly routines modified in major ways (there's no more stupid menu for the port), but they are untested.
 I have a TON of irons in the fire right now, and I am trying to get this out and stop delaying it and delaying it.

-If you find problems with 2.0.0-dev (you can just create a "hardware" folder in your sketchbook and sync the repo to that location to nanually install - no need to do anything wacky like on my other cores), create an issue, start a discusion, or hell even just email me with info, just get the information to me somehow.
+If you find problems with 2.0.0-dev (you can just create a "hardware" folder in your sketchbook and sync the repo to that location to nanually install - no need to do anything wacky like on my other cores), create an issue, start a discussion, or hell even just email me with info, just get the information to me somehow.

 Thank you users!